declan94/cfcryptfs/README.md

 ## Platform

-Cfcryptfs now only supports linux system.
-Supports for other systems are under developing.
+Cfcryptfs now supports Linux and Mac OS X.

+On Mac OS X, you have to install [osxfuse](https://osxfuse.github.io/).
+You can download [dmg file](https://github.com/osxfuse/osxfuse/releases/download/osxfuse-3.6.3/osxfuse-3.6.3.dmg) for osxfuse, or install via [Homebrew](https://brew.sh/): ```$ brew cask install osxfuse```

 ## Install

+#### Install pre-built binary
+You can directly download pre-built binary from [Releases](https://github.com/declan94/cfcryptfs/releases)

+#### Install from source code
-For now, you can only install cfcryptfs by source code.
+You can also install cfcryptfs from source code.
 You have to install go tools first, see [here](https://golang.org/doc/install#install)

 After that, execute commands below:
 ```